 The College, like much of Britain, marked the occasion with both solemn reflection and unbridled celebration along with the granting of a two day holiday to mark VE Day itself on the 8th May — a testament to the immense relief and hope felt after years of wartime hardship.

-As the nation remembers today, the College community pauses to honour those who served and to reflect on the enduring significance of that hard-won peace.
+As the nation remembered, the College community paused to honour those who served and to reflect on the enduring significance of that hard-won peace.

 It was great to see so many parents at the PPA and Nabugabo fundraising Quiz Night on Thursday 6 March.
 More...